 The best classic easy cherry pie recipe, homemade with simple ingredients.
 A delicious Summer pie with a buttery flaky pie crust that's filled with fresh or frozen cherry filling.

+Summer pies such as this Lemon Meringue Pie and this Easy Blueberry Pie are a must-make during the hot season!
+They are fresh, fruity and bursting with flavor and makes dessert time even sweeter.
 People are intimidated by making homemade Pies and Tarts but I make sure these recipes have been tested multiple times and they are packed with tips to make the whole process as simple as possible.
-This pie is totally dummy-proof and even someone who has never made a pie in their life can pull it off!
+This recipe is totally dummy-proof and even someone who has never made a pie in their life can pull it off!

 - Buy or make pie crust- Home-made or store-bough crust can be used.
-Use a butter crust since it has a lot of flavor.
+My homemade recipe can be found in the printable card below.

 - Make cherry filling– Mix together cherries, water, lemon juice, sugar, cornstarch, vanilla extract, red food coloring (optional) in a saucepan and cook until mixture thickens.
-Keeps aside and let it cool down completely.
+Let it cool.

 - Assemble- Spread crust in a pie dish.
 Add the fruit filling.
 Top it off with another crust layer.
 Seal edges.
 Make holes or slits for vents.